 Fortunately, however, it doesn’t have to be that way!
 It’s easy to keep your business outfits on trend with the help of catwalks; the key is finding the balance.

 Helen Harker, Design Manager at Simon Jersey, says that taking a little inspiration from the catwalks is an ideal way to brighten up your office wear:

 “Whilst the fashion week runways shows are always great to watch, many people don’t think that they can take the latest trends and transfer them into their workwear wardrobe in a manner that aligns with their employer’s expectations.

 “But the truth is that elements of the designs that emerge can always be incorporated into our outfits; the important thing is that you remain professional and comfortable.
 Workwear fashion doesn’t have to be bland!”

-We have scoured the trend reports from London Fashion Week to bring you the top 10 trends, along with real suggestions, to make sure you have a fashionable workwear wardrobe this season.
+We have scoured the trend reports from London Fashion Week to bring you the top 10 trends.
+Moreover, we combine this with real suggestions to make sure you have a fashionable workwear wardrobe this season.

 Savile Row Woman

 While it’s true that some designs never go out of style, this season saw the re-emergence of classic designs on the catwalk.
 Eighties-inspired workwear is in, with smart fitted blazers, cropped trousers and pencil skirts being seen across several designers.
 Pinstripes were everywhere, from navy to grey, with the option of being dressed up or down.